 There will be a total of three one-hour exams given during the semester and a cumulative final exam.
+Exams #1, 2, and 3 are each worth 125 points.
 Exams begin promptly at 12:30 pm; students who are late to class lose time, as extended exam time for late students is not granted, due to a lecture following exams.
 Students must take all exams on the assigned dates noted in the syllabus.
-No make-up exams will be given under any circumstances.
-The lowest grade out of the three one-hour exam grades will be dropped.
-If you are absent for one of the three one-hour exams, that is the exam grade that will be dropped.
+No make-up exams will be given under any circumstances nor can a student request to take an exam early.
+The lowest exam grade out of the three one-hour exam grades will be dropped.
+If you are absent for one of the three one-hour exams, you receive a zero for that particular exam AND that is the exam grade that will be dropped.
+If you are absent again, for a second exam, you earn a zero and that zero is not dropped.
+Again, no make-up examinations are offered.
 The final exam is cumulative.
-No make-up exams will be granted for the final exam under any circumstances!
-If a student does not show up on final exam day to take the final exam, they receive a grade of zero for the final exam and that grade will not be dropped.
+No make-up exams are granted for the final exam under any circumstances!
+A student is not allowed to take the final exam early.
+If a student does not show up on the final exam day [Friday, July 1, 2016] to take the final exam, they receive a grade of zero for the final exam and that grade will not be dropped.

 All exams are closed book, closed note unless otherwise specified.
-Graphing and scientific calculators are allowed.
-However, calculators cannot be shared between students.
+Graphing/scientific calculators are allowed.
+Calculators cannot be shared by students.
+It is the student's responsibility that their calculator is in working order.
 The cover of the calculator must be removed and not be in plain view.
 A periodic table will be provided.
-Cell phones / tablets / computers do NOT count as calculators and cannot be used.
+Cell phones/tablets/computers do NOT count as calculators and cannot be used.

 Exam materials must be handed directly to the Instructor after completion of an exam.
-The student will then show their Student ID or Driver's License to the Instructor and sign-in on an attendance form.
 This signature verifies the student's attendance and completion of the exam.
 Exams will be graded as soon as possible.
-Exam student answer sheets will be photocopied.
+Students' exams and/or answer sheets will be photocopied.
 Any discrepancies or questions about grading on any one-hour exams (#1, 2, and 3) must be discussed with the Instructor no later than one week after the graded exam has been returned to the student.
-After one week of students having a graded exam in their possession, no issues or grading changes will be made on exams.
+After one week of students having a graded exam in their possession, no grading changes will be made on exams.
 No exceptions.
+The final exam will be graded by Tuesday, July 5th, 2016 and students can stop by to see their graded final exam on this date only.
+After July 5th, final exams are sealed and no longer can be viewed.

-Exam Dates: Friday, May 29, 2015 Exam #1, Chapt.
+Exam Dates: Wednesday, June 1, 2016 Exam #1, Chapt.
 0-6 (one hour, 12:30 - 1:30 pm)

-Wednesday, June 10, 2015 Exam #2, Chapt.
-7-11 (one hour, 12:30 - 1:30 pm) Friday, June 19, 2015 Exam #3, Chapt.
-12,13,16,18-19 (one hour, 12:30 - 1:30 pm) Friday, June 26, 2015 Cumulative Final Exam (2 hours, 12:30 - 2:30 pm)
+Monday, June 13, 2016 Exam #2, Chapt.
+7-11 (one hour, 12:30 - 1:30 pm)

+Friday, June 24, 2016 Exam #3, Chapt.
+12,13,16,18-19 (one hour, 12:30 - 1:30 pm)

+Friday, July 1, 2016 Cumulative Final Exam (2 hours, 12:30 - 2:30 pm)
-Tutoring: The Tutoring Center at Loyola University offers free tutoring to students!
-Summer tutoring includes the following subjects: Biology, Chemistry, Math, Physics, and Statistics.
-To see the complete tutoring schedule and find additional information, visit the Tutoring Center webpage: www.luc.edu/tutoring

-Chemistry is a fascinating subject and quite challenging.
-Summer courses are rigorous in their own right.
+Tutoring: FREE Loyola University Tutoring Center tutors!
+To see the tutoring schedule and more information, visit the Tutoring Center webpage: www.luc.edu/tutoring.
+Chemistry is a fascinating, challenging subject.
+Summer courses are rigorous.
 A conscious, daily effort of studying must be made to master the principles taught in this course.
 Contact me if persistent troubles arise.
 Use office hours and the tutoring center to help clarify subject matter or other questions.
 Work on end of chapter problems in the textbook for practice/study!